What is simultaneous translation – and how does it differ from consecutive translation?

 In simultaneous translation the interpreter has to do two things at the same time: listen to what’s being said while translating into the target language in real-time.
 There is no time for thinking or contemplating.
 The information must be conveyed immediately!

 It’s a huge, skilled, juggling act.
 Given the complexity of the task and the high concentration it requires, it is mandatory to perform this task in pairs– that is, two translators are assigned to the task, rotating every twenty minutes or so.

-Simultaneous translation requires equipment, as in the UN, and is carried out in an acoustic booth at the side of the room or sometimes even outside the room (using closed circle TV).
-Inside the booth there is a receiver through which the interpreters hear what is being said, and they translate directly into a microphone.
+Simultaneous translation requires equipment (as in the UN) and is carried out in an acoustic booth at the side of the room or sometimes even outside the room (using closed circle TV).
+Inside the booth there’s a receiver through which the interpreters hear what is being said, which they translate directly into a microphone.
 The audience wears headphones and is then able to hear the translation.
 In addition, a technical team is always on stand-by for any equipment challenges.